 An example of brute force is a dictionary attack against a site login.
 This means that the attacker will test logging in to your site using username/password combinations until they find 1 that works.
 They’ll normally use a “dictionary” of the most common passwords, and especially passwords that have been pwned.
 There’s a good chance they’ll find a combination that works if poor password policies are in-place.

-In the case of this type of brute force attack, it’s not in their interests to take down your site.
-They need it up and running to continue with the attack.
+In the case of this type of brute force attack, it’s not in the attacker’s interests to take down your site -they need it up and running to continue with the attack.

 How else can they test username/passwords?